(Sorche Nic Leodhas)

 Ohio connection: Birth

-Leclaire Alger died on November 14, 1969, leaving her great-niece, Jennifer Jill Digby, to finish the last stories for her final book, the posthumously published Twelve Great Black Cats, and Other Eerie Scottish Tales, illustrated by Vera Bock (1971).
+Leclaire Alger died November 14, 1969, leaving an unfinished manuscript.
+Jennifer Jill Digby, her great-niece, completed the last stories for Alger’s final book, published in 1971: Twelve Great Black Cats and Other Eerie Scottish Tales illustrated by Vera Bock.

 1960 American Library Association Notable Book for Heather and Broom: Tales of the Scottish Highlands; 1962 Lewis Carroll Shelf Award and 1963 Newbery Honor for Thistle and Thyme: Tales and Legends from Scotland.
 Always Room for One More, illustrated by Nonny Hogrogian, won the 1966 Caldecott Medal for excellence in illustration, children’s literature.

 Read Aloud: Always Room for One More.
 This charming story is derived from the Scottish folk song about Lachie MacLachlan whose kindness and hospitality proves to be more than his small house can hold.
 (Courtesy of Nonni Fink YouTube channel.)